 AT THE CENTER

 The Bhagavad Gita is a sacred scripture in Hinduism.
 It is an approximately 700-verse section of the larger scriptural epic known as the Mahabharata.
-The Gita is comprised of a conversation between the deity Krishna and the warrior-prince Arjuna before the beginning of the Kurukshetra War.
+The Gita comprises a conversation between the Lord Krishna, the incarnation of Lord Vishnu and the warrior-prince Arjuna before the beginning of the Kurukshetra War.
 Krishna allays Arjuna’s moral concerns about fighting his own cousins by explicating the warrior-prince’s duties through a discussion of Yogic and Vedantic teachings on how to shed one’s illusions and come to realize the divine essence (Brahman) underlying all reality.
-The date of origin of the Mahabharata is not certain, with estimates ranging from the 5th century BCE to the 1st century CE.
-The significance that many Hindus place on the Gita is reflected in its status as a “revealed” (śruti) text of divine provenance, even though the Mahabharata as a whole is considered to be “remembered” (smriti) text of human origin.
+The date of origin of the Mahabharata is not certain, with estimates ranging from the fifth century BCE to the first century CE.
+The significance that many Hindus place on the Gita is reflected in its status as a “revealed” (Shruti) text of divine provenance, even though the Mahabharata as a whole is considered to be “remembered” (Smriti) text of human origin.